 Our Designated Safeguarding Lead is Mrs Mary James.

-Our Designated Safeguarding Deputy is Miss Jodie Sadler.
+Our Designated Safeguarding Deputy is Mrs Jodie Hartwell.

-In the event of either Mrs James or Miss Sadler being unavailable, our additional Designated Safeguarding Deputy is Mrs Jenny Malcolm.
+In the event of either Mrs James or Mrs Hartwell being unavailable, our additional Designated Safeguarding Deputy is Mrs Jenny Malcolm.